MARMOTatZJU/drl-based-trajectory-tracking/sdk/README.md

 ## Compilation

+This project employs `cmake` as build system..
 The compilation is recommended to be done within a Docker container.

 ### Build Docker image